General

 The Floating Instrument Platform (FLIP) is not your average research ship—it’s the ultimate party trick of oceanography.
 Built in 1962 by the U.S. Navy and Scripps Institution of Oceanography, FLIP was designed for one thing: flipping!
 Unlike normal ships, it can stand vertically in the water, like a giant floating thermometer.
 How?
 Well, about 90% of its 108-meter (355-foot) length is just a hollow, ballast-filled tube.
 To “flip,” the crew floods the rear compartments with water, and slowly—over the course of 20–30 minutes—the ship tips up until it’s completely vertical.
 It’s like watching a giant whale doing a slow-motion backflip, except it never falls over.

-We also have a high-poly version with interlocking details and bulkheads between parts for easier printing-assembly and stronger model.
-Convertable to RC.
+We also have a high-poly version with interlocking details and bulkheads between parts for easier printing-assembly and a stronger model.
+Convertible to RC.
 You can get it from here.

 Read More